medipixel/rl_algorithms/README.md

 git clone https://github.com/medipixel/rl_algorithms.git
 cd rl_algorithms
 ```

+###### For users
-Secondly, install packages required to execute the code.
-Also it includes `python setup.py install`.
+Install packages required to execute the code.
+It includes `python setup.py install`.
 Just type:
 ```
 make dep
 ```

 ###### For developers
-You need to type the additional command which configures formatting and linting settings.
+If you want to modify code you should configure formatting and linting settings.
 It automatically runs formatting and linting when you commit the code.
+Contrary to `make dep` command, it includes `python setup.py develop`.
+Just type:

 ```
 make dev